HerzogElias/OwaspJuiceShop/Readme.md

 1. Navigate to Serchnavigation:
 <img src="/XSS_Suchleiste.png">

+2. Put this following Iframe on the Search Field:
 ```bash
 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/771984076&color=%23ff5500&auto_play=true&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>
 ```

+3. Reload your Page.

+4. Now you can see a Box where you can play and stop the loaded Music.

 ### Admin Login with SQL Injection
 ### Every else No Safty example